Chemical eor techniques

 The most common polymer flooding agents are acrylamide-based high molecular weight polymers (partially hydrolyzed polyacrylamides), used primarily in powder and emulsion form.

-At alkali-surfactant-polymer flooding the main function of the alkali is to prevent the retention of expensive surfactant on the rock and thereby reduce its loss.
-The alkali reacts with natural organic acids present in the oil, forming additional surfactants in the reservoir at the oil-water interface, which in turn also reduce interfacial tension.
+In ASP (alkali-surfactant-polymer) flooding the main function of the alkali is to prevent the expensive surfactant from retention in the formation rock and thereby reduce its losses.
+Alkali reacts with the natural organic acids presented in the crude oil, forming a new in-situ surfactant at the oil-water interface which also reduces the interfacial tension.